AI at Oxford.

 The Turing test is often mentioned when it comes to assessing whether computers can be ‘intelligent’ – but what is it, and has an AI passed the test before?

-A man holding a megaphone during a protest
+A man holding a megaphone addressing the crowd

 How is AI impacting our democratic rights and can the technology be used to influence elections?